- Home

 What is a tumour?

 A tumour is an abnormal growth of cells.
-Cells are the body’s basic building blocks – they make up tissues and organs.
+Cells are the body’s building blocks – they make up tissues and organs.
 The body constantly makes new cells to help us grow, replace worn-out tissue and heal injuries.

 Normally, cells multiply and die in an orderly way, so that each new cell replaces one lost.
 Sometimes, however, cells become abnormal and keep growing.
 In solid cancers, such as a brain tumour, the abnormal cells form a mass or lump called a tumour.